Contents

 However, having the correct documentation prepared before running into trouble can be the difference between a quick solution or a lengthy dispute.

-The consequences of not having an agreement prepared can mean you end up doing additional work for no charge, getting a bad reputation for your business, having to pay compensation and so forth.
+The consequences of not having an agreement prepared can mean you end up doing additional work for no charge, damaging your business’s reputation, having to pay compensation and more.
 It’s always best to get things in writing.

 So, if you’re working in construction, it’s wise to get a Construction Professional Services Agreement.